-Mostly when I travel I use the black travel card from Australia Post, but that is because I don't like people having access to my main bank account in case I lose my card.
-12 months ago
+Mostly when I travel I use the black travel card from Australia Post, but that is because I don't like people having access to my main bank account in case I lose my card. about 1 year ago

 I always use the ATM.
 Hard currency is not good to carry around in any quantity.
 My card is carried in a hidden pouch.
 I usually travel solo so have no backup.
 Have been all over Europe with no money troubles.
 Credit card is easy for hotels, etc. also do not hang bags or cameras on back of chair in restaurants or cafes.
-No wallets in back pants pocket, please.
-11 months ago
+No wallets in back pants pocket, please. about 1 year ago